marchaesen/vcxsrv/mesalib/docs/android.rst

 for Android.
 Please note that the x86_64 cuttlefish target will require you to build mesa for 32bit and 64bit.
 Next we need to copy the build driver libraries into the source tree of Android and patch the binary names.
-Note that as of ``9b7bb6cc9fa``, libgallium will include the build tag in the name, so the name of that library will need to match the tag used in the build.

 .. code-block:: sh